Carolina Panthers vs. New York Giants NFL Week 7 Odds, Plays and Insights for October 24, 2021

 - These two squads surrender a combined 49.7 points per game, 6.7 more than this contest's over/under.

-- The average total in Panthers games this season is 45.9, 2.9 points above Sunday's total of 43.
+- The average total in Panthers games this season is 45.9, 2.9 points more than Sunday's over/under of 43.

-- The 43-point total for this game is 2.7 points below the 45.7 points per game average total in Giants games this season.

 Panthers stats and trends